OlivierBlanvillain/blogforever-crawler-publication/slides/2-ididntlikepython.md

 ### Things that bug me:

-- Interfaces?
+- No interfaces
   ↪ \ *you better like reading source code...*

-- Type-checking?
+- No type-checking

-- Exceptions as control flow?
+- Exceptions as control flow
   ↪ \ *you better like stack traces...*

-- Immutability?
+- Functional programming?
   ↪ \ *just don't modify the thing...*

 ----------------------------------------------------------